deniscerri/discord-bot/README.md

 ```

 Replace CLIENT_ID with your bot.
 You can find it it Discord's Developer portal, General Information, Application ID

+Turn on Message Content Intent in the developer portal.
+[This intent is used on the playsearch command].
+Go to Bot Tab, Message Content Intent

 Alot of the bot's commands are powered through REST API calls.
 I thank every developer that have made the projects this bot depends on. :)